-Drawing on the idea from the animatic, we will create a symphony of everyday kitchen utensils that set in motion the tone and rhythm of the film, provide a seamless transition into the song, and keep up the energy throughout.
+Drawing on the idea from the animatic, we will create a symphony of everyday kitchen Utensils.
+These will set the tone and rhythm of the film, provide a seamless transition into the song, and keep up the energy throughout.

 To make this feel natural and authentic, we will need to focus on two areas: choreography and sound design.